vast/rails-pixrem/README.md

 ### Sprockets

-If you use any non-Rails framework with Sprockets connect Sprockets environment with rails-pixrem:
+If you use a non-Rails framework with Sprockets, connect Sprockets environment with `RailsPixrem`:

 ```ruby